بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 And Allah (Glorified and Exalted be He) knows best!

 Catholics actually bore the brunt of Chick’s polemical attacks, and were thus amongst his detractors.
-It must also be borne in mind that many Christians were critical of Chick’s methods of evangelization, and it would certainly be an unfair generalization to think that he was representative of most Christians.
+It must also be borne in mind that many Christians were critical of Chick’s methods of evangelization, and it would certainly be an unfair generalization to think that he was representative of all Christians, though certainly he represents a significant portion.

 In an earlier version of this tract, the prediction was that the “Muslim flag” would fly over the White House “by 2010”!
 Of course, when Barack Obama was the president, there was a persistent belief among some people that he was a closet Muslim.
-But it seems Chick realized that Obama was not a Muslim, and thus changed the tract to say “near future” (http://www.monsterwax.com/yougoofed.html).
+But it seems Chick realized that Obama was not a Muslim, and thus changed the tract to say “near future” in an updated version of the tract (http://www.monsterwax.com/yougoofed.html).

 This is true, of course, but it is not only the Holy Quran which says so.
 Every serious scholar of Biblical studies acknowledges some level of corruption of the Bible.